1946 Cincinnati Bearcats football team

 The 1946 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati in the Mid-America Conference (MAC) during the 1946 college football season.
-The Bearcats were led by head coach Ray Nolting and compiled a 9–2 record.
-The Bearcats won the MAC championship and defeated VPI in the Sun Bowl, 18–6.
+In their second year under head coach Ray Nolting, the Bearcats compiled a 9–2 record, outscored opponents by a total of 221 to 93, and won the MAC championship.
+Their regular season highlights included victories over major college powers including Indiana (ranked No. 20 in the final AP poll), Kentucky (coached by Bear Bryant), and Michigan State.